Reversed Images on Vintage Football Cards

 Two clues on Bill Wade's 1960 Topps card tell us that the image is reversed: first, he appears to be left-handed on the card, and second, his number "9" is backward.
 His 1960 Bell Brand Rams card is shown here for comparison.

-The reversed image on Del Shofner's card is the least obvious of the four in this set.
+The reversed image on Del Shofner's card is the least obvious of the five in this set.
 Here is Shofner's 1960 Topps card alongside his 1961 Topps card.
-The images on the two cards appear to be from the same photo session, but if you compare the numbers and lines on Shofner’s jersey, you can see that the image on the 1960 card is backward.
+The images on the two cards appear to be from the same photo session, but if you compare the numbers and lines on Shofner's jersey, you can see that the image on the 1960 card is backward.
 Shofner wore number 29 for his four seasons with the Rams.

 Bob Griese and Mel Farr 1969 Glendale Stamps